Torres del Paine Trekking FAQ

 What are refugios?

 Refugios are lodges, which offer basic accommodation to trekkers in shared dormitories as well as meals and usually hot showers.
-Rates start at around $40 for a bed.
+Book them via

 Where can I camp?